-In 2020, the COVID-19 pandemic spread across the world, resulting in a wide-spread economic downturn.
-We successfully executed our business continuity plan and continued operations with no material interruptions by implementing a work from home model necessary to protect the health and well-being of our employees and in response to mandated precautions, where applicable.
-We also reached out to our critical vendors to ensure that they are well positioned to operate during the pandemic.
+As the COVID-19 pandemic evolved, we continued to focus on the health and well-being of our employees and the uninterrupted service to investors in our funds and our shareholders.
+Where appropriate or recommended under local government guidelines, we successfully continued to execute our business continuity plan and continued operating a work from home model, with certain employees returning to the office with safety protocols in place consistent with government guidelines.
 We rely significantly on the effectiveness of our information technology infrastructure to continue our operations and to continue to maintain appropriate controls over operations, treasury function, accounting and financial reporting.

-The COVID-19 pandemic impacted our results negatively in the first quarter of 2020, and those impacts mostly reversed in the subsequent quarters.
-However, due to the uncertainty over the timing and extent of any possible global economic recovery, we cannot readily estimate or determine the effects that the ongoing COVID-19 pandemic will ultimately have on our future business and financial results.
+Due to the uncertainty over the timing and extent of any possible global economic recovery, we cannot readily estimate or determine the effects that the ongoing COVID-19 pandemic will ultimately have on our future business and financial results, as well as on our liquidity and capital resources.
 Please see the COVID-19 commentary included throughout this MD&A, including "-Liquidity and Capital Resources," "Part I-Item 1A.
-Risk Factors" and Note 1 to our consolidated financial statements included in this annual report for additional information.
+Risk Factors" included in this annual report for additional information.